TheProgrammingRiver/cgr-movies/README.md

 - Postman

 ### Future Improvements
-- implement a user interface
+- Implement a user interface.
-- add a user profile
+- Add a user profile.
-- change relationship to many-to-many between genre and movies
+- Change relationship to many-to-many between genre and movies.

 ### Acknowledgments
 This project was created as a part of the Software Engineering Immersive program offered by General Assembly.
 It served as a collaborative group project to practice our skills in Java, Object-Oriented Programming, Spring Boot, Cucumber, and GitHub branch collaboration.